-Consulting and involving students and parents/carers
+5.3 Consulting and involving students and parents

-We will have an early discussion with the student and their parents/carers when identifying whether they need special educational provision.
+We will have an early discussion with the student and their parents when identifying whether they need special educational provision.
 These conversations will make sure that:

-- > Everyone develops a good understanding of the student's areas of strength and difficulty - > We consider parent/carer and student views - > Everyone understands the agreed outcomes for the child - > Everyone is clear on what the next steps are
+- > Everyone develops a good understanding of the student's areas of strength and difficulty - > We take into account parent/carer and student views - > Everyone understands the agreed outcomes sought for the child - > Everyone is clear on what the next steps are

-We will notify parents when it is decided that a student will receive SEN support.
+We will formally notify parents when it is decided that a student will receive SEND support.

-Assessing and reviewing students' progress towards outcomes
+5.4 Assessing and reviewing students' progress towards outcomes